-At Stepp & Sullivan, P.C., our protective and restraining order attorneys in Houston, Texas understand that each of our clients has unique family law needs, which sometimes require legal solutions to safeguard them from physical, emotional, or financial harm.
+At Stepp & Sullivan, P.C., our protective and restraining order lawyers in Houston, Texas understand that each of our clients has unique family law needs, which sometimes require legal solutions to safeguard them from physical, emotional, or financial harm.

 Our Harris County and Houston restraining order lawyers know that most people believe restraining orders and protective orders are the same, but they each apply to different scenarios, which is why we provide clear legal guidance for each client’s unique circumstances, so they are fully informed regarding whether a restraining order or protective order will fit their unique needs.